RealCaddish/AfghanConflicts/README.md

 # Afghanistan Conflicts
 ## Mapping conflict sites in Afghanistan's various provinces from 2001 - 2019.

-This project aims to map data provided by Uppsala University's Department of Peace and Conflict Research.
-The goal of this project is to create an interactive map visualizing the pinpoints of various conflict events in Afghanistan between 2001-2019.
+This project aims to map data provided by <a href='https://ucdp.uu.se/'>Uppsala University's Department of Peace and Conflict Research. </a> The goal of this project is to create an interactive map visualizing the pinpoints of various conflict events in Afghanistan between 2001-2019.
 However, it should be noted that this dataset has conflict data from as early as the Afghan Civil War in 1989.

 The dataset is hosted via the Humanitarian Data Exchange and is entitled, *"Afghanistan - Data on Conflict Events."* Lead authors Ralph Sundberg and Erik Melander published the dataset in the Journal of Peace Research in 2013: